 Our research shows that 70% of companies aren’t using a CXM framework that links their CX data to their revenue.
 But by not making this link, they’re failing to understand the true value of their customers and they’re dampening the potential impact of their CX efforts, including their VoC data.

 What are your 3 most important pieces of advice for driving growth with a voice of customer model?

-We chatted to Cary T Self, CustomerGauge’s VP of Education, and 10+ year industry veteran, to find out how do drive real growth with a voice of customer framework.
+We chatted to Cary T Self, CustomerGauge’s VP of Education and Services, and 10+ year industry veteran, to find out how do drive real growth with a voice of customer framework.

 "#1 Tie every aspect of your program to revenue.
 Not only is this the most important metric that your leadership and investors is constantly looking at, but it will also help you prioritize what is most important.
 With limited time and money you have to make decisions on what will have the biggest impact on your business growth."

 "#2 This should go without being sad, but act on Feedback.
 Nothing pisses off customers, and quite honestly employees, more than taking the time to ask for feedback and getting it, then doing nothing about it.
 Why bother having the program if you aren’t going to create change from the feedback you are receiving.
 If driving growth was easy, everyone would be doing it, but if you aren’t even taking action on the feedback you are receiving, do not expect growth to be there."